 Learning at home is the first of the three strands of the Scottish Schools (Parental Involvement) Act 2006.
+The other strands are 'Home/School Partnership' and 'Parental Representation'.
 Within the Act parents are entitled to receive information and support to help develop their child's learning at home and in the community.
-Learning at home should also be included in the local authority's Parental Involvement Strategy.
+Learning at home should also be included in the local authority's Parental Involvement and Engagement Strategy.